fenago/next-level-python-big-data/bigdata-with-pyspark/lab_2.md

 =======

 In this lab, we learned how to load data on Spark RDDs and also covered parallelization with Spark RDDs.
-We had a brief overview of the UCI machine learning repository before loading the data.
 We had an overview of the basic RDD operations, and also checked the functions from the official documentation.